DESIGN & TECHNOLOGY

-Our practical and exciting Design and Technology curriculum engages all children enabling them to become designers by teaching them the skills to bring their imaginative ideas to life and is underpinned by our school vision and values.
-It gives them an insight into how products are made and how they are used within our society.
-At New Milton Infant School, our curriculum is ambitious for all children.
-All of our learners are exposed to a range of opportunities and life skills, from sewing to baking, whilst drawing on knowledge from other subject areas such as science, computing and art.
-Our aim is to encourage children to experiment, take risks, persevere and have ownership of their learning .We nurture a self and peer evaluative approach so children are able to improve their learning within a supportive environment, promoting self belief and respect.
-The high quality education at our school provides all children with the foundations to understand how Design and Technology contributes to the creativity, culture and wealth of the wider world.
+Our practical and exciting Design and Technology curriculum engages all children enabling them to become designers by teaching them the skills to bring their imaginative ideas to life.
+Our Design and Technology curriculum gives children an insight into how products are made and how they are used around us in our everyday lives.
+By the end of their learning journey at New Milton Infant School, children will have been exposed to a range of opportunities and life skills such as sewing and cooking, all with a cross-curricular approach, linking their Design and Technology learning to other subject areas such as Science, Computing and Art.
+Our aim is to encourage children to experiment, take risks, persevere and have ownership of their learning .We nurture a self and peer evaluative approach so children are able to improve their learning within a supportive environment, promoting self-belief and respect.
+We want Design and Technology to prepare our children, to give them the opportunities, responsibilities, and experiences they need to be successful in later life.
+The high quality education at our school that is underpinned by the school vision and values, provides all children with the foundations to understand how Design and Technology contributes to the creativity, culture and wealth of the wider world.

 - Explore, use and refine a variety of artistic effects to express their ideas and feelings.